Steps to Take With Auto Insurance When Moving to a New State

 Yes, you have coverage nationwide under any standard auto insurance policy.
 This means that you can drive your car to your new location, even in a different state, and you’ll still be covered under your current policy.

-This means that you will need to contact your insurance agent or call the company directly to find out if they can keep writing your auto insurance in the new state.
+You must contact your insurance agent or call the company directly to find out if they can keep writing your auto insurance in the new state.

 Maybe It’s Time for a New Insurance Provider